-The Shire of East Pilbara's Parking Local Laws and are designed to maximise the use of availiable space and safe parking for all motorists with regard to the requirements of business, visitors, residents and traffic management.
+The Shire of East Pilbara implements Local Laws to maximise the use of availiable space and to provide safe access to parking for all motorists with regard to the requirements of business, visitors, residents and traffic management.

 Illegal parking can be dangerous to pedestrians, cyclists and other road users and causes frustration, inconvenience and irritation.